nopSolutions/nopCommerce-Docs/en/getting-started/configure-taxes/tax-providers/manual.md

 ![Tax providers](_static/manual/tax-providers.png)

 Click **Configure** in the **Manual (fixed or by country/state/zip)** provider line to edit tax rates.
-You can switch *Fixed rate* tax calculation to *Country/state/zip* tax calculation by clicking button at the top of the page.
+You can switch *Fixed rate* tax calculation to *Country/state/zip* tax calculation by clicking the appropriate button at the top left.
+To manage tax categories click the **Manage tax categories** button in the top right.

 ## Fixed rate

 Choose **Fixed rate** configuration using the switcher in the top of the page.

 ![Configure](_static/manual/configure.jpg)